ZmengXu/QSSAchemistrySolver/README.md

 # QSSAchemistrySolver
-The quasi-steady-state approximation chemistry solver for OpenFOAM 4 and 7
+The quasi-steady-state approximation chemistry solver for OpenFOAM 4 and 7 This repository is migrated from [adhiraj-dasgupta/unsupportedContribOF23x](https://github.com/adhiraj-dasgupta/unsupportedContribOF23x).
+For OpenFOAM-2.3, please refer to that repository.

+This repository works for OpenFOAM-4.x and OpenFOAM-7 (of7 branch).

+For OpenFOAM-2.3,

 Demo in case:
 a) In $FOAM_CASE/system/controlDict, compile to get a QSS mechanism library,